 Who else is excited for summer and the summer sports season?
 I just hosted a workshop at the office for the endurance athlete and it got me so fired up for the upcoming season!
 As some of you may know, I am an avid motocross racer and have been racing since I was 5 years old.
 I look forward to it every year and my season just started last week!
-Many summer sports tend to have a long competitive season and that places a lot of demand on the body.
+Many summer sports tend to have a longs competitive season and that places a lot of demand on the body.
 In part from this, overuse injuries are common amongst athletes and they can sideline you for the year if you aren't vigilant in treating them.

 Since the pain will gradually get worse with overuse injuries, most athletes don't take them seriously until the pain becomes unbearable or begins to limit their ability.
-The problem with this is that you can risk degeneration of the tendon causing it to weaken and be at a higher risk for a more serious injury.
-Have your pain addressed sooner versus later to avoid this from happening.
-The following tips will help you prevent an overuse injury from occurring and keep it from returning if you have a history of an overuse injury.
+The problem with this is that you can risk degeneration of the tendon causing it to weaken.
+This puts you at a higher risk for a more serious injury.
+Having your pain addressed sooner versus later can help you prevent this from happening.

-- Recovery.
 Training and competing puts a high level of stress and demand on our body, muscles, and mind.
 We all need proper recovery in order to avoid overuse injuries so the body has time to heal itself.
 The muscles need to be rebuilt and replenished with nutrients in order to perform optimally at the next training session.
 The body also needs to be rehydrated before the next training session to allow the muscles and brain to function properly.
 If you lose weight during your training session or competition, you want to regain that water weight before the next training session in order to be properly hydrated.
 Recovery is also the perfect time to loosen up your tight muscles and make sure that your body is moving properly and not compensating due to tightness somewhere.
 All of these recovery techniques will help you avoid overuse injuries because you are keeping the body functioning at its optimal level.

-- Get rid of muscle imbalances.
-In my experience, it's very common for athletes to have muscle imbalances in their body meaning one set of muscles may not be functioning properly or as well as possible and another set is compensating for them.
-For example, if the hip muscles are weak or lack neuromuscular control, this creates an imbalance at the trunk and can place additional demand on the back muscles or leg muscles to stabilize.
-These compensations and imbalances are a large risk factor in overuse injuries because the body isn't moving properly and is instead compensating too much.
-Working with a physical therapist to identify these imbalances and compensations can help get you balanced so your risk for injury.
+In my experience, it's very common for athletes to have muscle imbalances in their body.
+This means that one set of muscles may not be functioning optimally and another set is compensating for it.
+For example, if the hip muscles are weak or lack neuromuscular control, this creates an imbalance at the trunk.
+This imbalance places additional demand on the back muscles or leg muscles in order to stabilize.
+These compensations and imbalances are a large risk factor in overuse injuries because the body isn't moving properly and is instead overcompensating.
+Working with a physical therapist to identify these imbalances and compensations can help get you balanced and decrease your risk for injury.